Gluten Free London: A Complete Guide for Celiac Foodies

 They got their start in 2017, when two young Venezuelans decided it would be cool to share their cuisine with Londoners.

-Fast forward five years and they’ve won the British Street Food awards and have a long line at their stand of people waiting to get their hands on what we think is the best arepa in London.
+Fast forward a bunch of years and they’ve won the British Street Food awards and have a long line at their stand of people waiting to get their hands on what we think is the best arepa in London.

 They have two main menu items – the “Pabellón,” a bowl with rice, beans, meat, and plantains (among other things), and the arepa, which is a corn cake sandwich with fillings like chicken or beef, beans, avocado, cheese, and the best part, fried plantains.